-If you are already using enterprise monitoring system then most probably you don’t need this.
+If you are already using an enterprise monitoring system, then most probably you don’t need this.

-However, for learning or interview question, this will help you to enable JMX & monitor essential metrics of WebSphere JVM.
+However, for learning or interview questions, this will help you to enable JMX & monitor essential metrics of WebSphere JVM.

 The good thing about this is you don’t have to install any additional software.